 The farming of plants and animals that live in water, such as fish or shellfish.

 Living in water.

-A solid, three-dimensional ecological community made up of densely packed oysters or other artificial substances.
+A solid, three-dimensional ecological community made up of densely packed oysters or other natural substances.
 Aquatic, or oyster, reefs provide vital habitat for finfish, crabs and other invertebrates.

 A group of animals that have four pairs of legs and a body divided into two segments.
 Spiders, ticks, scorpions and mites are all arachnids.

 A diverse group of invertebrates that have jointed legs and an exoskeleton, or external skeleton.
 Aquatic arthropods include horseshoe crabs and crustaceans like blue crabs and barnacles.
 Terrestrial arthropods include insects, scorpions and spiders